agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 }
 ```

 How did this respond so quickly?
-Our endpoints proxy is configured to use the "managed" rollout strategy, which causes it to check the Service Management API once every minute to see if its configuration has changed.
+Our proxy is configured to use the "managed" rollout strategy, which causes it to check the Service Management API once every minute to see if the service configuration has changed.
 For more on this, see [Cloud Endpoints: Introducing a new way to manage API configuration rollout](https://cloud.google.com/blog/products/gcp/cloud-endpoints-introducing-a-new-way-to-manage-api-configuration-rollout).

-### Service Configurations
+### **Service Configurations**

 The Managed Service records that we saw in the previous section don't contain much: just the name of a service and the owning project id.
-We actually configure our services with a separate resource, the "Service Configuration", and this is the "Service Config" that we disccused in the [Service Config](/docs/serviceinfrastructure/serviceconfig) section.
+We actually configure our services with a separate resource, the "Service Configuration", and this is the "Service Config" that we discussed in the [Service Config](/docs/serviceinfrastructure/serviceconfig) section.

-Separating `Service` from `ManagedService` has a few benefits:
+Separating `Service` from `ManagedService` has benefits:
-- We can keep several revisions of `Service`; in fact, the API keeps the entire revision history.
+- We can keep several revisions of `Service`; in fact, the Service Management API keeps the entire revision history.
 - We can deploy multiple configurations of a service at once.
 The next group of methods manages rollouts, and rollouts can divide services between multiple configurations.
 - We can (and do) have tighter access controls on `Service` configuration.
 We can list `ManagedService` resources outside of our control, but we can only see the `Service` resources that we own or have been explicitly granted access.

 ### ListServiceConfigs

-We can list the service configurations associated with an service.
+**ListServiceConfigs** lists the service configurations associated with an service.

 Try it.
 ```